-As a concession to the Chihuahua-toting crowd, lightweight pets (30lbs or less) are warmly welcomed.
+As a concession to the Chihuahua-toting crowd, lightweight pups (30lbs or less) are warmly welcomed.
 There's no charge – as long as everything stays clean and tidy.
-Just let the hotel know when booking.
+Just let the hotel know when booking and sign a waiver at check-in.
 See more pet-friendly hotels in New York.

 Welcome: high chairs and baby cots are available, and extra beds can be added to larger rooms for $60 a night.
 The Bowery works with a nanny service to provide babysitting, from $25 an hour.